How To Boat At Night [Complete Guide]Guides

 It is crucial your boat is equipped with the right lighting for boating at night.
 All modern boats are equipped with these lights so you shouldn't be concerned here.

 However, as everything is in darkness, you'll need to take extra care at night.
-Poor visibility means it's much easier to crash or sink so knowing your navigation lights, and what each color means is very very important.
+Poor visibility and limited vision means it's much easier to crash or sink so knowing your navigation lights, and what each color means is very very important.

 Everything is explained in detail below but here is a video to help guide you too. (some people prefer video for learning)

 Before ever considering to boat at night, you'll need to have a full understanding of the boat navigation lights and what each color means.

 Here's a chart to illustrate the colors:

 As you can see from the above chart, every boat should have the following colored lights at night:

 Red - The red light on a boat should be on the port side (left side) of the bow.